zerdlg/p4dlg/README.md

 @pv@ 9 @db.rev@ @//depot/codesamples/squery/squery.py@ 1 131072 0 11 1615560173 1614326814 B72B933FC28A76969DB23DA8A219091A 46151 0 0 @//depot/codesamples/squery/squery.py@ @1.11@ 131072
 ```

 It kind of looks like a .CSV file, but without column headers.
-P4D does not discriminate, each line is a record of some transaction, regardless of table, in order and as it occures.
-Therefore a proficient knowledge of the p4 schema is nice t o have.
-Luckily, the know-how is naked-in to p4dlg, for any server/schema release.
+P4D does not discriminate, each line is a record of some kind of transaction, regardless of table, in order and as it occures.
+Therefore a proficient knowledge of the p4 schema is nice to have.
+Luckily, that know-how is baked-in to p4dlg, for any server/schema release.

 ### Create or load an existing connection.
 ```Python